schenke-io/laravel-sheet-base/workbench/docs/README.md

 ````
-The first data row in the spreadsheet must include the column names as defined in the schema of the pipeline.
+The first row in the spreadsheet must contain the column names, as specified in the pipeline schema.
+The table width is determined by the number of columns with header values.
+Additional headers to the right are ignored.
+Data reading stops when the first column is empty, and subsequent rows are discarded.
 ### Verify the configuration

 You can check the configuration after any edit with: